65th ISI World Statistics Congress 2025

 Proposal Description

 Impact evaluation involves estimating an intervention’s effect on outcome(s) of interest.
-It is often investigated by non-statisticians in policy domains including public health, social services, and education.
-Considering “correlation does not imply causation,” statistical and data science tools are broadly applicable here, but they must be used carefully to correctly estimate causal relationships.
-This session will provide an overview of modern approaches to impact evaluation and assess their utility and limitations for estimating causal effects and informing evidence-based policymaking.
+It is often investigated in policy domains including public health, social services, and education.
+Statistical and data science tools are broadly applicable in impact evaluation, but they must be used carefully to correctly estimate causal relationships.
+The speakers will discuss modern approaches to impact evaluation.

 In different disciplines, “impact evaluation” refers to different problems and approaches, leading to confusion about the many methods, definitions, and notations.
-Stefan Sperlich (Université de Genève) will present a mostly data-driven procedure that takes advantage of this diversity by combining methods.
+Stefan Sperlich (Université de Genève) will present a procedure that combines methods.
 Sperlich will guide practitioners from selecting indicators and causality models to treatment effect significance tests.
 He will step through a specific example, then discuss strategies to minimize the influence of subjective judgement on results in non-pre-designed experiments.
 Graph theory and nonparametric statistics can play important roles.

 José R. Zubizarreta (Harvard University) will propose a robust weighting approach for estimation in studies leveraging changes in policies or programs over time and in exposed and unexposed locations (known as event studies), which allows investigators to progressively build larger valid weighted contrasts by leveraging, in a sequential manner, increasingly stronger assumptions on the potential outcomes and the assignment mechanism.
 This approach is adaptable to a generally defined estimand and allows for generalization.
 Zubizarreta will provide weighting diagnostics and visualization tools, and illustrate these methods in a case study of the impact of divorce reforms on female suicide.